tjboise/ITDintern/week2.md

 ---
 - [x] code to count the number of cars in an image based on the YOLOV5 code.

+The counting results are stored in a csv file and looks like this:
 <div align="left">
 <img width="400" alt="image" src="https://github.com/tjboise/ITDintern/assets/95270677/d479c300-9f46-4549-9b06-b285737fec2f">
 </div>